shftan/shftan.github.io/oldernews.md

 <div class="row-fluid" id="news"><h3>Older News</h3>
 </div>
 - 12/25: Gave President's Remarks and mentored a roundtable on Keeping Up With Academia in Industry at the 2025 Women in Machine Learning Workshop @ NeurIPS.
+- 5/25: Gave a guest lecture to UC Berkeley's Esade Business and Law exchange students about AI safety.
 - 12/24: Gave President's Remarks and mentored a roundtable on Non-Traditional Paths to ML at the 2024 Women in Machine Learning Workshop @ NeurIPS.
 - 10/24: Gave a guest lecture for the University of Southern California's BUAD 311 "Operations Management" class.
 - 9/24: Gave a guest lecture for the University of Southern California’s ENG 499 “Ethics in Engineering Design of AI Systems” class.